wnederhof/basecode/README.md

 - X Use DGS
 - X Use NextJS and/or Angular instead of NuxtJS?
 - X Fix relationships
-- Add tests
+- X Add tests
+- X Fix SSR using Next-URQL
+- Use codegen using Pluck
+- Fix typing issues in React
 - Default Tailwind?
-- Fix SSR using Next-URQL
 - Id as LONG

 ## License